AdamAnSubtractM/eslint-config-adamansubtractm/readme.md

 1. If you don't already have a `package.json` file, create one with `pnpm init`.

-2. Then we need to install everything needed by the config (a.k.a - the dreaded peer dependencies):
+2. Then we need to make sure that when we install this, everything needed by the config comes along too (a.k.a - the dreaded peer dependencies):

 - If you're using `pnpm` you can do this one of three ways: